This Veteran-Owned, Firefighter-Run Coffee Company is Set to Blaze Into Retail 5/19/2021

-Originally started as a direct-to-consumer brand, the certified veteran-owned company is now set to debut on the shelves at 250 stores of a grocery chain they met with during a recent ECRM program, and they are among the supplier participants at ECRM’s upcoming Global Market: Food & Beverage (see the full video interview with ECRM's Joseph Tarnowski below).
+Originally started as a direct-to-consumer brand, the certified veteran-owned company is now set to debut on the shelves at Meijer stores across Illinois from a meeting with the retailer during a recent ECRM program (see the full video interview with ECRM's Joseph Tarnowski below).

 Inspired by the vital role that coffee plays in helping firefighters stay alert and energized through long shifts, Fire Department Coffee was founded in 2016 by CEO Luke Schneider, who is a full-time firefighter/paramedic and a U.S. Navy veteran, and VP Jason Patton who is also a full-time firefighter.
 The entire company is run by active and retired firefighters, including its operations officer and chief coffee roaster.